gary-beautypie/dbt-google-analytics-360/README.md

 # DBT Google Analytics 360

 DBT package for Google Analytics 360 data based on the ingestion schema from [Stitch data](https://www.stitchdata.com/docs/integrations/saas/google-analytics-360#schema).
+This package is currently intended for Snowflake use, other databases to follow.

 ## Installation
 1. Add the following to your `packages.yml` file